Marker Logo

 lists: Charity & Public WorkRoads & VehiclesSettlements & SettlersWomen.
 A significant historical year for this entry is 1884.

 Location.
 29° 56.442′ N, 90° 4.33′ W. Marker is in New Orleans, Louisiana, in Orleans Parish.
 It is in the Lower Garden District.
-Marker is at the intersection of Prytania Street and Clio St., on the left when traveling south on Prytania Street.
+It is at the intersection of Prytania Street and Clio St., on the left when traveling south on Prytania Street.
 The marker and the statue it describes sit in a small park next to the Ponchartrain Expressway.
 The park is bounded by Prytania Street, Clio Street, Margaret Place and Coliseum Street and Camp Street.
 Touch for map.
 Marker is at or near this postal address: 1133 Prytania Street, New Orleans LA 70130, United States of America.
 Touch for directions.

 Margaret's Place and Walk / Lower Garden District Marker image.
 Click for full size.

-Photographed By Jamie Abel, November 17, 2010
+Photographed by Jamie Abel, November 17, 2010

 2. Margaret's Place and Walk / Lower Garden District Marker